TREE SERVICE : EMERGENCY ROUTING + PHOTO ESTIMATE INTAKE

 Low-fit calls still reach the same people who should be protecting booked work

-The owner or estimator is still manually sorting tiny jobs from real opportunities
+You or your estimator are still manually sorting tiny jobs from real opportunities

 The team sounds busy, but the mix of work is worse than it should be